LucasSD/docvault/coding-exercise-main/README.md

 I have not tested templates directly, but I have tested the context data sent to them.
 My understanding is that this is considered sufficient by some, but it would be interesting to discuss this point with you.
 I wanted to run some integrated tests with Selenium, but ran out of time.
 I believe some of my tests are somewhat integrated anyway.

 I decided not to include type annotation, but would be interested in your guidance on this (I note that you used it in your initial view included in the exercise).

+## ToDo (from highest to lowest priority, approximately):

+Security - validate file uploads using MIME.
+Integrated testing with Selenium (all browsers/screen sizes) Consider cookie support
+Include all Django auth URLs for user creation, password reset and so on Add CI to my version control
+Enable multiple file uploads in one click
+Add category field for user to categorise uploads and filter Order files by time uploaded as well (change fields if needed).
+Check for duplicate file names before uploading (which adds a random sequence to filename) Improved login/logout functionality - give user a message that they are logged out?
+Consider changing settings.LOGIN_URL to the appropriate view name Consider changing route for LogoutView
+Add file thumbnails?
+Improve visuals - CSS for all buttons and so on Consider creating a test runner
+Consider using 'with.settings' to change storage settings instead of a test_settings.py file.

 ## Getting Started